Tool/Calculator to find a slope value (of a road, a roof, a construction, a frame, etc.) from its height or width or length or distance etc.

 Example: Calculate the slope for a vertical distance of 10m and a horizontal distance of 50m: $ p° = \arctan(10/50) \approx 0.19 \text{ rad} \approx 11.3° $ (multiply radians by $ 180/\pi $ to get a value in degrees)

 dCode retains ownership of the "Slope Calculator" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "Slope Calculator" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, translator), or the "Slope Calculator" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Slope Calculator" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!
+Any algorithm for the "Slope Calculator" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Slope Calculator" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Slope Calculator" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.